pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 Converting a single sequence to GFE can be done by doing a POST to the *gfe* API.
 If you're looking to investigate the structure of a particular sequence then this API is what you should use.
-If you have a large number of sequence you need to convert to GFE then refer to the *fasta* or *hml* APIs.
+If you have a large number of sequences you need to convert to GFE then refer to the `fasta`_ or `hml`_ APIs.

 The object model for the gfe API is as follows: